-SMP AE's risk management system is integrated into all of its planning, management and monitoring processes.
-The Company's presence throughout Germany and its decentralized management structure make systematic risk management a necessity.
+SMP's risk management system is integrated into all of its planning, management and monitoring processes.
+The Company's presence throughout Germany and its decentralized management structure in the individual plants make systematic risk management a necessity.
 Various policies specify the corresponding principles, processes and responsibilities.
 We take new findings into account when developing our policies and systems.